ShankarCodeHub/ShankarCodeHub/README.md

  Hi there, I'm Uma Shankar 👋

-I'm a second-year B.Tech student in Computer Science at Dev Bhoomi uttrakhand university.
+I'm a 3rd-year B.Tech student in Computer Science at Dev Bhoomi uttrakhand university.
 With a strong passion for software development, cybersecurity, AI, and web development, I'm on a journey to become a proficient software engineer.
 Here's a bit about me: